How to Cut Down a Tree With a Chainsaw

 Once you know approximately where the tree may fall, remove any people, pets, objects, brush, and other obstacles that could be in the falling path.

-Then clear two escape routes opposite of where the tree is expected to fall so you can safely move away when the tree is falling.
+Then clear two escape routes opposite where the tree is expected to fall, so you can safely move away when the tree is falling.

-Lastly, clear all brush from around the base of the tree trunk so nothing gets in your way while you're cutting.
+Lastly, clear all brush from around the base of the tree trunk so nothing gets in your way while you're cutting or prevents the tree from falling as you expect.
 Generally, you should remove any branches that are less than 6 feet high from the trunk to prevent an unexpected change in direction or splintering branches as the tree falls.

 4. Cut a Notch to Control the Fall